Evaluation contexts

 Reduce unnecessary flag evaluations and associated costs by:

-• Only evaluating relevant flags per environment
+• Only evaluating relevant flags per application context

 • Reducing network payload sizes